deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Specified extension is not implemented.
 *   2200
     *   Registrar certificate does not match stored certificate.
-    *   Registrar IP address is not in stored whitelist.
+    *   Registrar IP address is not in stored allow list.
     *   Registrar certificate not present.
     *   Registrar password is incorrect.
     *   Registrar with this client ID could not be found.